Travel guide

 Claro 4G/5G speed Large cities

-TIM Good price/coverage balance Northeast and coast
+TIM Good balance of price/coverage Northeast and coast

 Rio, São Paulo, and the beaches, connected.